-We're on a mission not only to celebrate what community centres do to tackly food poverty, but to get more local businesses involved!
-Corporates have a big role to play, so we want to help connect them with their community.
+In response to the Covid-19 crisis, we're on a mission not only to celebrate what community centres do to tackle food poverty, we are also getting more people, more local businesses and more corporates involved!
+Corporates have a big role to play in all that we do, so we want to help connect them with their local community.

-The damaging issue of food poverty is still a big one in Islington today.
+The damaging issue of food poverty is still a big one in Islington, and during the Covid-19 pandemic this has been exacerbated.
 As the fourth most deprived borough in London, 19,000 of inhabitants experience high levels of food insecurity and shockingly 1 in 10 London children go to bed hungry.
 However, we want to tackle this.

 This campaign aims to get local businneses involved.
 Hornsey Lane Estate Community Association, Elizabeth House and Hilldrop Community Centres are collectively looking for support from local businesses to aid with reducing food poverty in our community.
 With supermarkets, cafes and restaurants at the heart of our area, economy and life, it is shocking how people in our community are still facing this unnecessary issue.
 Hopefully with the driving force of our community centres, mutual partnerships with local eateries will be established with the primary aim of reducing food poverty for all.